parse-community/Parse-SDK-Flutter/packages/dart/README.md

 var apiResponse = await mainQuery.query();
 ```

-and also if you want to find objects that match several queries you can use __QueryBuilder.and__  and If you want to find objects that do not match all queries, you can use __QueryBuilder.nor__
+To find objects that match several queries use __QueryBuilder.and__.
+To find objects that do not match any given query use __QueryBuilder.nor__.

 The features available are:-
  * Equals